P1ntas/Large-Scale-Software-Development/src/dinasore/README.md

     The broker should be running on the default port `1883` (keep this in mind for the next steps).

-- Then, open the 4DIAC-IDE and import the [DINASORE](../config/DINASORE) project.
-To do that, go to `File > Import... > General > Existing Projects into Workspace` and select the [DINASORE](../config/DINASORE) folder.

 - Then, in order to run DINASORE on your system, you need to run the following commands:
     ```sh
     # Move to the dinasore's root folder